SturmB/sky-devops/README.md

 ## Future Plans

 Time permitting, I would very much like to have the live production servers on **DigitalOcean** use **Docker**, like **SkyUbuntu** does.
-However, to make it work with **Travis CI**, I will need to research having Travis create the Docker bundle and upload it to **Docker Hub**, then have Docker Hub be triggered to upload to the production servers.
+However, to make it work with **GitHub Actions**, I will need to research having the Action create the Docker bundle and upload it to **Docker Hub**, then have Docker Hub be triggered to upload to the production servers.

 [schedule]: https://github.com/SturmB/sky-schedule
 [accents]: https://github.com/skyunlimitedinc/aa